ccssmnn/tilly/src/content/blog/journaling-system/en.md

 ---
-title: "How I Built a Journaling System That Actually Sticks"
-description: "A pragmatic approach to relationship journaling that overcomes motivation gaps through intentional design and minimal structure"
+title: "Notes and Reminders: Pragmatic Relationship Journaling"
+description: "One note per person.
+One reminder per follow-up.
+A relationship journaling system built for people who actually want to stick with it."
 pubDate: "October 16 2025"
 tags: ["journaling", "relationships"]
 ---

 I've always liked the idea of keeping a journal.
 The romanticized version I had in mind was creating a calm ritual at the same time every day, writing thoughtfully into a paper notebook.
 But this doesn't fit into my life.
 Thoughts come and go.
 I want the most important and recent things right on top.
 I want to find things quickly.
-I need the system to work with how I actually live, not against it.
+I need the journal to work with how I actually live, not against it.

-And there was a problem with the traditional approach: the journals I admired required so much effort that I could never sustain them.
-I'd start with enthusiasm, write maybe three entries, then abandon the whole thing.
-This cycle repeated for years.

 The breakthrough came when I stopped asking "how should I journal?" and started asking "why do I want to journal in the first place?"